Loni, Ghaziabad: Geography

-According to the World Air Quality Report 2024, Loni is one of the world's 20 most polluted city in India.
+According to the World Air Quality Report 2024, Loni is one of the world's 20 most polluted city in India (see the section about air pollution below).

+Loni is located in the Upper Ganga-Yamuna Doab, a fertile alluvial plain between the Ganga and Yamuna rivers.

 Administration

 Loni Tehsil

-Loni became a new tehsil in Ghaziabad district, within Meerut division, with its headquarters at Rampark, about 27 km west of the district headquarters.
-The tehsil comprises about 49 villages.
-This will be the basic administrative unit that will allow the people to raise their grievances and get them addressed quickly.
-Tehsil forms the grassroots administrative setup that takes care of land revenue.
-The order to this effect was issued by principal secretary, revenue, Kishan Singh Atoria.
+Loni became a new tehsil in Ghaziabad district in 2015, within Meerut division, with its headquarters at Rampark, about 27 km west of the district headquarters.
+The tehsil contains about 49 villages.
+The order to this effect was issued by the principal secretary of revenue, Kishan Singh Atoria.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Loni Nagar Palika Parishad reported total revenue receipts of ₹47 crore (US$5.6 million) and total expenditure of ₹77 crore (US$9.2 million) in 2022–23.
+Tax revenue accounted for about 8.5% of the total revenue, while the municipality received ₹38 crore in grants during the financial year.

 Loni Nagar Palika Parisad

 The Loni Nagar Palika Parisad was first established on 31 March 1971 as a Nagar Panchayat.
 Its office is located in Khanna Nagar.
 According to 2011 census, its population is 516,082.
 Loni Nagar Palika Parisad is divided into 55 wards.
 It has total of 36 employees.

-Now soon the Pavi Sadakpur area of Loni is going to get the status of Nagar Panchayat.
-The Uttar Pradesh government is going to approve it soon.

 Lok Sabha constituency

-Loni is within the Ghaziabad (Lok Sabha constituency), whose MP is Vijay Kumar Singh, BJP.
+Loni is within the Ghaziabad constituency, whose MP is Atul Garg, BJP.